Redchards/ImprovedEnum/README.md

 #ImprovedEnum
-A small header-only utility library to allow iteratable and serialiazable enum in C++14.
+A small header-only utility library to allow iterable and serialiazable enum in C++14.
 The goal of this library is to provide features yet lacking in standard C++ in order to make enum more useful.
 This was also a pretty good occasion to test C++ relaxed constexpr capabilities, which are pretty amazing.

 #Features
-Improved enumerations comes in two flavor : iteratable enums, and stringizable enums.
+Improved enumerations comes in two flavor : iterable enums, and stringizable enums.

 Iteratable enums are simple enums with added iteration capability.
 Thus, iteration from an element of the enum or in a range-based loop is supported.
 One can also retrieve the enum name using the ```getEnumName()``` static method, and the size via the ```size()``` static method.